beratn/sho/README.md

 **SAM CLI** is used to emulate both Lambda and API Gateway locally and uses our `template.yaml` to understand how to bootstrap this environment (runtime, where the source code is, etc.) - The following excerpt is what the CLI will read in order to initialize an API and its routes:

 ## TODO
-- URL Stats
+- URL Statistics
-- Url Expirity
+- Url Expire

+## LICENSE
+`sho` is released under ¨the [Apache License 2.0](https://github.com/beratn/sho/blob/master/LICENSE)